^

 Interactions with other drugs

-There is information regarding the appearance of serotonin intoxication in people who used ademetionine together with clomipramine.
-Therefore, although the likelihood of interaction is only theoretical, you need to be very careful when using the drug in combination with SSRIs, plant elements that contain tryptophan, as well as tricyclics (including clomipramine).
+There is information regarding the occurrence of serotonin intoxication in people who used ademetionine together with clomipramine.
+Therefore, although the possibility of interaction is only theoretical, it is necessary to use the drug very carefully in combination with SSRI substances, herbal elements that contain tryptophan, as well as with tricyclics (including clomipramine).

 Storage conditions